 “Legalese is confusing,” says Wasik.
 “And while it’s scary to do something different, Simple is founded on the concept of ‘no confusion.’
-Our Legal and Compliance departments take pride in transparency.
-We have a public GitHub repository where you can see a history of how we’ve changed our policies.
-We wanted to do anything we could to support content that would make the language as clear as possible for our customers.”
+Our Legal and Compliance departments take pride in transparency.”

 We’re far from the first company to have fun with legalese.
 Startups on crowdfunding sites do it all the time.
 But regulators hold the financial industry to a strict standard, so demystifying language in a silly way isn’t something you often see.